louiskwt/starchaser-portal/docs/index.md

 3. Check your answer and think about it

 4. Ask questions when you get stuck (My DM is open)
+   - But before you ask questions, please make sure you have done your research via Google or AI tools like [poe](https://poe.com/login)

 ## What's the catch?